fbielejec/load-test/README.md

 # [load-test](https://github.com/fbielejec/ws-load-test)

-load-test is a high-throughput tool for testing websocket APIs.
+load-test is a high-throughput tool for testing APIs.

-It will open a specified number concurrent connections to the websocket endpoint and start flooding it with PING requests, collecting measured time until the response arrives.
+It will open a specified number concurrent connections to the endpoint and start flooding it with PING requests, collecting measured time until the response arrives.

+Load-test comes in two flavours:
+- websocket client
+- gRPC client

 ## Blog Article:

 * [Blog article](https://www.blog.nodrama.io/rust-websocket/)

-## Usage [ws]
+## Usage

 **FLAGS:**
 - `-h, --help`      Prints help information